By Corey Klujsza

 After remaining positive for six consecutive quarters (despite spot rates dropping for over a year), in Q4 2023, the bottom finally fell out for truck orders.

-Q2 2024 was another continuation of the trend, as class 8 tractor orders (as tracked by ACT Research) were down -26% on a Y/Y basis.
+Q3 2024 was another continuation of the trend, as Class 8 tractor orders (as tracked by ACT Research) were down -13% on a Y/Y basis.

 This is another indicator showing the financial strain on the supply base — carriers have caught up to COVID-era backlogs, and the need for incremental capacity, or the ability to turn over old equipment, is lessening.